 How to plant a nectarine tree

 Bare root trees are best planted in winter and early spring.
 Examine the root system for signs of disease or damage.
 These bits should be cut out.
 If your bare root tree is not going to be planted right away, it should be soaked in a bucket of water for 6 to 12 hours, but no longer.
 [Plants can drown, too, you know!]
 When you are ready to plant, dig a hole that allows the roots to spread out freely.
 If the soil is heavy clay, be sure to rough up the edges of the planting hole.
 Containerized and balled trees should be given a hole slightly larger and the same depth as the container or root ball.
 In any case, it is very important that the soil level remains the same.
-Add soil around the roots and gently tamp it down, watering thoroughly.
+Add soil around the roots and water thoroughly.
 This removes air pockets that can dry roots out before they ever get a chance to grow.
-Mulch around your new tree and water it in well.
+Mulch around your new tree and water regularly until the root system has become established.
+The first 2 or 3 years, flowers should be removed, to encourage a strong root system.
+I know it’s hard, but you’ll thank me later.

 Feeding and watering nectarines